vb-consulting/Norm.net/Documentation/reference/options.md

 });
 ```

+--

 ### DbReaderCallback

-- Sets the custom database reader callback function that will be executed on each database reader iteration step for every field - on every database reader operation executed by Norm.
+- Sets the **custom database reader callback function** that will be executed on each database reader iteration step for every field - on every database reader operation executed by Norm.

-- Custom callback function will be called with one tuple value parameter with three values:
+- The custom callback function will be called with one tuple value parameter with three values:

    - `string Name` - field name that is being read.